sanchit05/falcon-fork/examples/README.md

  **Important** :- For additional validation, we have added the uploaded collection config `sha256sum` value in the values files of the approval & commit job.
 These jobs will fail if the `sha256sum` value of the downloaded `collection-config` and the one provided in the values files are different.
 So if you're changing the `collection-config`, then kindly update the `sha256sum` value under `Values.collection_config_file_hash`.

-1. **Approve ChainCode on Initialpeerorg**
+1. **Approve ChainCode on org1**

- Ensure that you have updated the Chaincode package ID in [examples/fabric-ops/initialpeerorg/approve-chaincode.yaml](./fabric-ops/initialpeerorg/approve-chaincode.yaml), below are the required fields for updating with your own chaincode details.
+ Ensure that you have updated the Chaincode package ID in [examples/fabric-ops/org1/approve-chaincode.yaml](./fabric-ops/org1/approve-chaincode.yaml), below are the required fields for updating with your own chaincode details.
 (This Chaincode package ID update is only required if you use your own chaincode package.
 If not, simply apply the following helm approval jobs)
 - cc_name
 - cc_version
 - cc_package_id

 ```
-helm install approvechaincode -n initialpeerorg helm-charts/fabric-ops/ -f examples/fabric-ops/initialpeerorg/approve-chaincode.yaml
+helm install approvechaincode -n org1 helm-charts/fabric-ops/ -f examples/fabric-ops/org1/approve-chaincode.yaml
 ```
 2. **Approve ChainCode on Org1**